cpacilio/Merger_Ringdown_Test/README.md

 # Merger_Ringdown_Test
-This repository contains the codes udes for the paper [arXiv number to be added]
+This repository contains the codes uded for the paper [arXiv number to be added]